 I’ve done the research and talked with the pros and answer all your questions about strength training for runners.

-strength training tips for runners
+- What is strength training for runners?

 What is strength training for runners?